 Almost all elements in a webpage are styled using CSS.
 These styles are declared directly in the element tag or kept in a CSS file, and we refer to these by using a class attribute.

 Now, this style can be applied to a WebElement using the class attribute.

 If we want to use ClassName as a locator and identify a WebElement, the code will look as below,

 XPATH Locator (By.xpath(String xpathExpression))

 XPath uses path expressions to select nodes in HTML DOM.
 The node is selected by following a path or steps.
-XPath can be used to find the location of any element on a webpage
+We can use XPath to find the location of any element on a webpage.

 Selecting Nodes in XPath:

 Selects elements relative to reference node that match the selection anywhere inside the HTML DOM

 Let’s create the XPath syntax for the google search box and learn about types of XPath.